 Boys Town National Research Hospital’s Multidisciplinary Evaluation Team serves children with hearing loss by providing comprehensive evaluations.
 These extensive assessments are designed to address hearing, health, communication, academic, psychological and behavioral concerns.
 The evaluation process is dynamic in nature as the student’s family, school team and the Hospital’s assessment experts work together to share perspectives, identify assessment goals and collaborate to obtain the best developmental outcomes for students with hearing loss.

-Comprehensive evaluations are conducted by a team of professionals who have extensive experience working with children who are deaf or hard of hearing.
+Comprehensive evaluations are conducted by a team of professionals who have extensive experience working with children with speech-language disorders and children who are deaf or hard of hearing.
 Team specialists are familiar with children who use a variety of communication approaches.
 Because each case is unique, the team makeup is different for every student and is tailored to address individual needs.
-Extensive team dialogue and integration of test results is conducted throughout the process.
+Comprehensive team dialogue and integration of test results is conducted throughout the process.
 The goal of the multidisciplinary process is to provide the family and school system with developmental recommendations that address the child’s learning style, strengths and challenges.
 The referral process consists of a few simple steps: